 As the park lies on the route between Victoria Falls and Kasane Airport (for flights into the Okavango), it’s easy to include in an itinerary.

-Where to stay (in order of distance from Victoria Falls)
+Where to stay in Zambezi National Park (in order of distance from Victoria Falls)

 This is a stunning new lodge with 12 rooms on the banks of the river.
 Old Drift (and Victoria Falls River Lodge) lie close to the town and so there would be no need to split your stay.
 Thus its fair to say that you can have the best of all worlds.
 But its also fair to say you won’t have that true sense of wilderness either.